Numerical method for feasible and approximately optimal solutions of multi-marginal optimal transport beyond discrete measures: Abstract

 \section{Abstract}

-We propose a numerical algorithm for the computation of multi-marginal optimal transport (MMOT) problems involving general measures that are not necessarily discrete.
+We propose a numerical algorithm for the computation of multi-marginal optimal transport (MMOT) problems involving general probability measures that are not necessarily discrete.
 By developing a relaxation scheme in which marginal constraints are replaced by finitely many linear constraints and by proving a specifically tailored duality result for this setting, we approximate the MMOT problem by a linear semi-infinite optimization problem.
 Moreover, we are able to recover a feasible and approximately optimal solution of the MMOT problem, and its sub-optimality can be controlled to be arbitrarily close to 0 under mild conditions.
-The developed relaxation scheme leads to a numerical algorithm which can compute a feasible approximate optimizer of the MMOT problem whose theoretical sub-optimality can be chosen to be arbitrarily small.
-Besides the approximate optimizer, the algorithm is also able to compute both an upper bound and a lower bound on the optimal value of the MMOT problem.
-The difference between the computed bounds provides an explicit upper bound on the sub-optimality of the computed approximate optimizer.
-Through a numerical example, we demonstrate that the proposed algorithm is capable of computing a high-quality solution of an MMOT problem involving as many as 50 marginals along with an explicit estimate of its sub-optimality that is much less conservative compared to the theoretical estimate.
+The developed approximation scheme leads to a numerical algorithm which can compute a feasible and approximately optimal solution of the MMOT problem with arbitrarily small sub-optimality.
+Besides the approximately optimal solution, the algorithm also computes upper and lower bounds for the optimal value of the MMOT problem.
+The difference between the computed bounds provides an explicit sub-optimality bound for the computed approximately optimal solution.
+We demonstrate the proposed algorithm in three numerical experiments involving an MMOT problem that stems from fluid dynamics, the Wasserstein barycenter problem, and a large-scale MMOT problem with 100 marginals.
+We observe that our algorithm is capable of computing high-quality solutions of these MMOT problems and the computed sub-optimality bounds are much less conservative than their theoretical upper bounds in all the experiments.
+Moreover, we compare our algorithm with existing regularization-based algorithms to showcase its advantages.